Widoco

 -useCustomStyle: Export the documentation using alternate css files (by Daniel Vila).

---version: Shows the version of WIDOCO.
+--version: Shows the current version of WIDOCO.

 -webVowl: Create a visualization based on WebVowl (http://vowl.visualdataweb.org/webvowl/index.html#) in the documentation.